 Tex.
 Code Crim.
 Proc. art.
 18.20 §4 (Bases for an application for a court order to intercept wire communications) provides, "A judge of competent jurisdiction may issue an order authorizing interception of wire, oral, or electronic communications only if the prosecutor applying for the order shows probable cause to believe that the interception will provide evidence of the commission of . . .
 (1) a felony under Section . . .
 43.26, Penal Code [Possession or promotion of child pornography]; . . .
-(4) an offense under Chapter 20A, Penal Code [Trafficking of persons]; . . ."
+(4) an offense under Chapter 20A, Penal Code [Trafficking of persons]; (7) an offense under 43.04 [Aggravated promotion of prostitution] or 43.05 [Compelling prostitution], Penal Code; . . ."